The Happy Accident: How This Photo of the Pennybacker Bridge Kicked Off a Photography Adventure

 I was so in love with it that I immediately had it printed and hung it in my living room, where it still hangs today.
 Every time I look at it, I'm reminded of that evening when everything clicked—literally and figuratively.

 This happy accident became my "Austin Glow" and truly kicked off my obsession with photography.
 It's why I'm so passionate about getting out there, watching the world transform in front of your eyes, and being ready for those magical moments that nature decides to gift you.
+That obsession has since taken me from the backroads of Texas to 10 days solo in Iceland and Yellowstone in the dead of winter—all exploring from Austin.

 More importantly, it taught me that some of your best work might come from experimenting with techniques you don't fully understand yet.
 Sometimes you just have to trust the process and see what happens.

-- DJI Mavic 2 Pro
+- DJI Mavic 2 Pro (1" Hasselblad sensor)

-- AEB (Auto Exposure Bracketing) - 5 shot sequence
+- AEB (Auto Exposure Bracketing) — 5-shot sequence

 - Auto white balance